chamilc/blog/_posts/2017-07-11-Xamarin-Forms-Collection-View.md

 ---
-title: Xamarin Forms : Use ListView control to display items like a Collection View
+title: Xamarin Forms, Use ListView control to display items like a Collection View
 ---
 By [Suthakaran]